VFed-SSD: Towards Practical Vertical Federated Advertising: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this paper, we propose a semi-supervised VFL framework VFed-SSD for cross-silo display advertising.
+In this paper, we propose a semi-supervised VFL framework VFed-SSD for industry-friendly vertical federated advertising.
 We highlight the existence of massive unlabeled overlapping data in advertising and develop a self-supervised task MPD to exploit its potential in representation learning.
 Meanwhile, we develop a novel knowledge transfer schema SplitKD to meet the strict system response time restriction of advertising systems.
-Experiments on real industrial datasets show that our method can significantly improve performance.
-Despite our focus in advertising, our methods are also suitable to other tabular-data-based VFL tasks and can be naturally extended to the multi-party scenario.
-We are now testing our framework in online advertising business of Tencent Game to evaluate its effect on final profits.
-We also plan to further enhance its security, integrate cutting-edge advertising models, and explore its flexibility to larger-scale datasets.
+Experiments on both industry and public benchmark datasets validate the effectiveness of our method.
+In the future, we plan to extend our work to other tabular-data-based VFL tasks and the multi-party scenarios.